nonfiction/nonfiction-blog/_posts/2011-06-13-working-to-earn-your-trust-post.markdown

 I have some other departments at that client that don't seem to trust our advice at all.
 We're constantly second guessed until the project is a barely recognizable shell of what we designed and planned for.
 We're constantly having to re-do and re-work something that will never deliver - because our advice was consistently ignored - for whatever reason.

 It all comes down to trust.
 We want to earn your trust - so that we can do better work and make you look like a hero.

 That's really our only job - to make you look good - so let's work together.

-You'll get better work for less cost - how can you go wrong?
+How can we do better to earn your trust?